sbryngelson/group-docs/group-syllabus/doing-research.md

 Try to read broadly (e.g., from computational mathematics to physics to mechanical and aerospace engineering), and consider how these texts and concepts are related to your work.

 I recommend finding a good way to keep track of ideas.
-You can use a file called `ideas.txt` to keep track of new ideas as they come to mind.
+You can use a file called `ideas.txt` to keep track of new ideas as they come to mind, or whatever other mechanism you like, but do _something_.

 Importantly, while there is no such thing as "too many ideas", you shouldn't pursue more than a few at a time, and carefully balance new ideas with ongoing work.
 This brings us to...